triton-inference-server/server/docs/http_grpc_api.rst

   inputs, runs inference and returns the requested outputs.

-The HTTP endpoints can be used directly as described in this section, but for most use-cases, the preferred way to access TRTIS is via the `C++ and Python Client libraries
+The HTTP endpoints can be used directly as described in this section, but for most use-cases, the preferred way to access the inference server is via the `C++ and Python Client libraries
 <section-client-libraries-and-examples>`.

 The GRPC endpoints can also be used via the `C++ and Python Client